leikareipa/leikareipa.github.io/blog/recapping-this-years-developer-job-search/content.md

 ```

 While their pre-screening may not be very different from Kesko's, Mehiläinen's template is more nicely worded and I believe the recruiter added the second paragraph by hand.
 This nets Mehiläinen the award of most effortful rejection email this year.

+## About time

+The median time to response was two weeks, with Kesko clocking the slowest at seven weeks.
+This is more or less typical for the last few years.